JOB OPPORTUNITIES IN

 I. The Office of the County Counsel

 The Office of the County Counsel is the general counsel for the County of Santa Clara, including the Board of Supervisors and all County agencies and departments, as well as certain school districts and special districts within the county.
-Just as a large company might utilize its in-house counsel, our clients rely on our office for the full range of legal services, covering a broad spectrum of practice areas.
-The Office’s 85 attorneys handle nearly all of the County’s civil litigation, including employment, personal injury, child welfare, breach of contract, civil rights, taxation, probate/conservatorship, environmental law, workers’ compensation, and social justice and impact litigation.
+Just as a large company utilizes its in-house counsel, our clients rely on our office for the full range of legal services, covering a broad spectrum of practice areas.
+The Office's 105 attorneys handle nearly all of the County's civil litigation, including employment, personal injury, child welfare, breach of contract, civil rights, taxation, probate/conservatorship, environmental law, workers' compensation, and social justice and impact litigation.
 We also provide all of the day-to-day legal services expected from any in-house attorney, including advice and counsel regarding how to navigate emerging areas of law, and negotiation and drafting of contracts and other legal agreements.
-As public law attorneys, our work covers a wide array of policy matters that significantly affect the health, safety, and well-being of the County’s 1.9 million residents.
-The Office is committed to providing the highest quality legal service, to advancing the County’s mission to support and protect all County residents, and to being a national leader in public-sector law practice.
+As public law attorneys, our work covers a wide array of policy matters that significantly affect the health, safety, and well-being of the County's 1.9 million residents.
+The Office is committed to providing the highest quality legal service, to advancing the County's mission to support and protect all County residents, and to being a national leader in public-sector law practice, as demonstrated by the Office's 2019 receipt of the American Bar Association's Hodson Award.

 II.
 The Open Positions

-The Office of the County Counsel is seeking talented, highly-motivated attorneys to fill open positions on the following teams.
-Prior public sector experience is desirable, but not required for the positions below.
+The Office of the County Counsel has added several new attorney positions over the last few months.
+We are seeking talented, highly-motivated attorneys to fill open positions on the following teams.
+Prior public-sector experience is desirable, but not required for any of the open positions.
 Salaries vary based on experience and qualifications.
-For attorneys with five or more years of experience, the annual salary range is $189,197 to $235,479.
+For attorneys with five or more years of experience, the annual salary range is $200,715 to $249,818.

-The Public Safety and Justice Section provides legal advice to the departments and agencies that make up the County criminal justice and emergency response systems.
+The Public Safety and Justice Team provides legal advice to the departments and agencies that make up the County's criminal justice and emergency response systems including the Probation Department, Office of Pretrial Services, Office of Reentry Services, County Fire Department, Office of Emergency Management, Sheriff's Office, District Attorney's Office, Public Defender's Office, and Department of Correction.
 Public Safety and Justice attorneys assist these agencies in addressing a wide array of legal issues related to law enforcement, criminal adjudication, juvenile justice, jail operations, probation, reentry services, 911 services, fire protection, disaster preparedness and response, and related services.
-Our attorneys contribute to significant reform efforts in these areas, research and analyze many areas of law, craft policies, draft and negotiate contracts, comment on legislation, and assist the departments they advise in addressing significant and challenging issues.
+In advising the County's public safety departments and agencies, our attorneys research and analyze many areas of law, craft policies, draft and negotiate contracts, facilitate the release of records to the public, comment on legislation, contribute to significant reform efforts, and assist the departments they advise in addressing significant and challenging issues.

-The Impact Section initiates litigation and develops local ordinances, policies, and programs to advance the County’s goal of securing social and economic justice for all its residents.
-The Impact Section’s current cases include lawsuits challenging the Trump Administration’s policies withholding federal funding from “sanctuary jurisdictions” and rescinding the Deferred Action for Childhood Arrivals (DACA) Program; defending a $1.15 billion judgment on appeal in our longstanding lawsuit against former lead paint manufacturers; litigation against five drug manufacturers that deceived doctors and patients for decades about the risks and benefits of opioid painkillers; and several other cases that aim to safeguard environmental and public health, prevent and deter elder abuse, preserve local resources used to provide indigent health care, and address corporate misconduct.
-We also regularly participate in litigation addressing key issues such as marriage equality, immigrants’ rights, and critical health and social services.
-The Impact Section supports an array of policy initiatives related to immigrants’ rights, public health, pay equity, bail reform, criminal record expungement, civil rights, and homelessness.
+The Social Justice and Impact Litigation team initiates high-impact cases, drafts innovative local ordinances, and develops new policies and programs to advance the County’s goal of achieving social and economic justice for all its residents and to promote local, state, and national public policy reform.
+The Team also defends the County in select cases with the potential to significantly affect the County’s ability to provide critical safety net services to vulnerable residents.
+The Team is part of a growing movement to use the power and unique perspective of local government to better serve the community and to drive long-lasting change.
+The Team’s recent cases include litigation challenging the Trump Administration’s rulemaking relating to "public charge"; litigation against drug manufacturers that deceived doctors and patients for decades about the risks and benefits of opioid painkillers; and several other cases that aim to safeguard environmental and public health, prevent and deter elder abuse, preserve local resources used to provide indigent health care, and address corporate misconduct.
+The Social Justice and Impact Litigation Team supports an array of policy initiatives related to immigrants’ rights, public health, pay equity, bail reform, criminal record expungement, civil rights, and homelessness.

 III.
 General Qualifications